uclaopt/TMAC/README.md

 ## Build

-Building MOTAC can be as simple as:
+Building TMAC can be as simple as:

 ```
 make